nl-portal/nl-portal-frontend-template/README.md

 These values are set to the window object by [config.js](./packages/app/public/config.js), which also contains the default values for local development.

+*Note: this configuration is empty by default.
+Please specify its values before running this project.*

 ### Design tokens

 Various components throughout the implementation make use of design tokens as specified by the [NL Design System](https://designsystem.gebruikercentraal.nl/).